 When planning a trip to South America and Peru a visit to the world-famous Inca city of Machu Picchu is almost certainly going to be at the top of the must-see list.
 And for good reason.
 The ancient Inca city is breath-taking and it’s not only the city itself that is the highlight: part of the fun can be found in making your way to the ancient Machu Picchu – trekking, mountain biking, white rafting, zip-lining your way through the sacred valley from Cusco.
-A 4-day trek such as the Inca Jungle Trail outlined in this hub is an extremely rewarding and satisfying way of visiting the Sacred Valley and Machu Picchu.
-Read on to find about more about the Inca Jungle Trail.
+A 4-day trek such as the Inca Jungle Trail outlined in this article is an extremely rewarding and satisfying way of visiting the Sacred Valley and Machu Picchu.
+Read on to find about more about this exciting tour.

-We arranged a trip to Machu Picchu whilst we were in Cusco.
-We booked it two days before the trip was to begin so I don't think there's any need to book this one ahead.
+It's easy enough to arrange a trip to Machu Picchu whilst in Cusco.
+For piece of mind you may want to book online before you travel but beware this will likely be more expensive and you won't be able to physically see the outfit you're travelling with or ask them any questions in person.
+If you are in Cusco for a few days then have a look around the tour agencies and pick one a couple of days before the day you want to do the trip.
 There are literally hundreds of tour agencies in Cusco so it can a bit intimidating when trying to find a good one.
-Ask around and read some reviews on Trip Advisor and you’ll find a reputable agency.
-The Inca Jungle Trail is not the classic Inca Trail (the classic Inca Trail is closed during Feb for maintenance and you have to book it months in advance).
+Ask around and read some reviews on TripAdvisor and you’ll find a reputable agency.
+The Inca Jungle Trail is not the classic Inca Trail.
+Note that if you do want to do the classic Inca Trail that it is closed during February for maintenance and you have to book it months in advance.

-Inca Jungle Trail Mountain Biking
+Tour Itinerary for Inca Jungle Trail

-The first day of the Inca Jungle Trail is spent mountain biking from a height of 4000m+ above sea level.
-We drove for about an hour and a half outside of Cusco to a little further beyond the historic town of Ollantaytambo.
-The guide kept the speed at a reasonable level during our descent.
-At first I was a disappointed as I’d hoped to be able to pick up some speed.
-This was a good thing really though, as the rest of the group weren’t so confident on a bike and it allowed me the opportunity to really admire and absorb the amazing mountain scenery around us.
-Historically the first day would end with some white water rafting but we’d been told that all rafting on the river had been suspended indefinitely due to some recent fatalities caused by negligent tour operators.
-This gave us the afternoon to chill out and enjoy our excellent dinner before retiring for an early night to get refreshed before the hiking element of the Inca Jungle Trail.
+Trust me though, it's a good thing.
+It's likely that there will be some in the rest of the group who aren’t so confident on a bike so they will inevitably be slower.
+See this as a positive and use the time to really admire and absorb the amazing mountain scenery all around you.
+Historically, the first day of the trip would end with some white water rafting but all rafting on the river had been suspended indefinitely due to some recent fatalities caused by negligent tour operators.
+Check with your guide before you book to see if this remains the case or not.
+If rafting is off the cards you'll have the afternoon to chill out and enjoy your excellent Peruvian dinner before retiring for an early night to get refreshed before getting started on the hiking element of the Inca Jungle Trail.

 Inca Jungle Trail Day Two

 The trek is at a nice gentle pace.
-Along the way our guide gave us interesting insights and explanations about the local people, the landscapes and landmarks and about the history of the area.
-During the day we trekked along part of an ancient Inca trail - which is a good job considering we were doing a trek called the inca jungle trail!.
-There was also a ‘first’ for most of us on this day too, as we had to cross a raging river in a kind of basket that was pulled across the river by a kind of pulley system.
-It was scary as hell but a lot of fun.
+Along the way your guide will provide you with interesting insights and explanations about the local people, the landscapes and landmarks and facts about the history of the area.
+During the day you will trek along part of an ancient Inca trail - which is a good job considering you were doing a trek called the inca jungle trail!.
+A highlight of day - and something I would say most people in the group will not have done before - is when you have to cross a raging river in a kind of basket pulled across the river by a kind of pulley system.
+It's scary as hell but a lot of fun.

 Inca Jungle Trail Day Three

-view quiz statistics
+Machu Picchu Quizview quiz statistics

 Inca Jungle Trail: Day Four